MaxwellKnight/deep-neural-network-in-C/README.md

 #### Description:

-Performs forward propagation and modifies the output for multi-class classification.
+Performs forward propagation and outputs a prediction for a single input

 #### Parameters: